 An occasional RV will be found that has a 3rd dump valve, and even 2 separate dump hookups.
 It’s hardly an owner-friendly arrangement, but I have seen it.

 To determine which valve is leaking, you should have your RV waste tanks empty.
 With the wastewater valves closed, and the black cap off, place a 5-gallon bucket under the sewer drain port.

 Run about 5 gallons of water into the gray water tank through the kitchen faucet.
 That will be the smaller wastewater valve.
 Let it sit for awhile and watch to see if any of the water drains out into your bucket.
 If you feel that 5 gallons isn’t a good enough test, run a bit more.
 If you determine that particular valve isn’t leaking, you can drain the tank into your bucket and dispose of it.

 TIP: Sometimes toilet paper hangs on the seal or blade of the black water dump valve causing a temporary leaking situation.
 This happened to me just this past weekend when we went camping.
 All that’s needed to clear this problem up is to flush the tank, and work the wastewater valve open and closed a few times to clean the valve seat.

 How To Replace The Leaking Valve

-Replacement wastewater valves are available on the Internet, or at any RV dealership.
-They’re the same on practically all RVs, so matching up is simply a matter of, “Is it the small valve, or the large valve?”
+Replacement wastewater valves are available on the Internet and at RV dealerships.
+They’re the same on practically all RVs — so matching up is simply a matter of, “Is it the small valve, or the large valve?”

-With a leaking wastewater valve, even if it is running down the sewer hose and into the dump station at your campsite, you are losing the liquid that is being sent from the toilet.
+With a leaking RV wastewater valve, even if it’s running down the sewer hose and into the dump station at your campsite, you are losing the liquid that is being sent from the toilet.
 At the same time, the solids are staying put and building up in the tank as the water will quickly run off.
 In a very short period of time, the black water tank will become loaded with solid material that will set up like solid clay.
-Then, you’ll really have a mess to deal with.
+Then, you’ll really have a mess to deal with!